-While we prepare the student for an entry-level position as an EMS Paramedic and EMT the risk of contracting a disease or illness is understood to be a hazard of the profession, but the safety of the student in the learning environment is a priority for the faculty and instructors.
-If the student is alerted prior to the start of a patient intervention that the patient does have any airborne or blood borne pathogen, or considered a high risk patient, then the student will be excused and not be allowed to participate in the surgical intervention.
-The student should make their clinical instructor aware of the situation and an alternate experience will be assigned to the student.
+While we prepare the student for an entry-level position as an EMT/Paramedic, the risk of contracting a disease or illness is understood to be a hazard of the profession, but the safety of the student in the learning environment is a priority for the faculty and instructors.
+If the student is alerted prior to the start of a patient intervention that the patient does have any airborne or bloodborne pathogen, or considered a high-risk patient, the student may be excused and not be allowed to participate with patient care.